Kitware/CMake/Help/command/ctest_test.rst

   Specify the ``<tool>`` used for collecting coverage during the running of the tests.
 See the CTest :ref:`CoverageTool <ctest-CoverageTool>` setting for details.

+``PRESET <preset>``
+  .. versionadded:: 4.4

+  Specify a :manual:`preset <cmake-presets(7)>` to use when running tests.
+  Any value set in the CTest script will take priority over a corresponding setting from the preset.
+For example, the ``INCLUDE`` argument will override the :preset:`filter.include.name <testPresets.filter.include.name>` setting from the chosen preset.

 ``QUIET``
   .. versionadded:: 3.3